 Introduction

 Most arguments aren’t truly about the surface issue.
 The dishes or the late text are triggers.
-The real conflict is often about what those actions represent: feeling unseen, unappreciated, or unsafe.
+The deeper conflict is often about what those actions represent: feeling unseen, unappreciated, or unsafe.
 To resolve conflict, become a detective and look for the underlying emotional needs.

 - Partner A: Craves security and stability.